erhuanlnna/ARIA/README.md

 **Importing Datasets into MySQL**:

 After preparing your datasets, import them into your MySQL server.
 Use the MySQL command line to execute the SQL files corresponding to each dataset.
-For example, to import the MovieLens 1M dataset, you might use a command like the following:
+For example, to import the World dataset, you might use a command like the following:
 ```
-mysql -u username -p database_name < path/to/movie.sql
+mysql -u username -p database_name < path/to/world.sql
 ```
 Replace username, database_name, and path/to/movie.sql with your MySQL username, the name of the database where you want to import the data, and the path to the SQL file, respectively.
 Note that, the name of data file in the sql file should correspond to your own path.